mozilla/glean/docs/user/testing-metrics.md

 # Unit testing Glean metrics

----

-*Note:* Testing of user-defined metrics is not yet implemented for Glean.

----

 In order to support unit testing inside of client applications using Glean, a set of testing API functions have been included.
 The intent is to make Glean easier to test 'out of the box' in any client application it may be used in.
 These functions expose a way to inspect and validate recorded